-Fishery and Stock Trends Recent Trend in Biomass or Proxy Biomass has increased strongly since 2009, with some interannual variability.
-Biomass in 2021 was 2.5 times the $B{MSY}$ proxy target.
+Fishery and Stock Trends

+Recent Trend in Biomass or Proxy Biomass has increased strongly since 2018, and in 2023 was

+1.7 times the target.

-Recent Trend in Fishing Intensity or Proxy Relative fishing intensity has been steadily decreasing from a peak in 2009 and was well below the threshold in 2021.
-Other Abundance Indices - Trends in Other Relevant Indicators or Variables -
+Recent Trend in Fishing Intensity or Relative fishing intensity has been steadily decreasing from a

+Proxy peak in 2009, and was well below the threshold in 2023.

+Other Abundance Indices - Bottom trawl Trip based series shows a gradual increase

+from 1989-90 to 2007-08

+Trends in Other Relevant Indicators

+or Variables